When travelling abroad none of us like to think about what could go wrong.

 Also, be vigilant when eating seafood as the longer it’s been outside, the more time it’s had to warm up.
 This gives the bacteria inside the food time to multiply which could mean it’s dangerous to eat.

-4. Take your EHIC when travelling in Europe
+4. Take your GHIC (or valid EHIC) when travelling in Europe

-It is also essential to acknowledge the importance of your EHIC card – this is a necessary step to being fully prepared when abroad in Europe.
+It is also essential to acknowledge the importance of your GHIC (or valid EHIC) card – this is a necessary step to being fully prepared when abroad in Europe (excluding Norway, Iceland, Liechtenstein and Switzerland).

 5. Think about your health and safety